jaquino8/jaquino8.github.io/essays/design-patterns.md

 Due to the tools we use for this class, I have been introduced to multiple different design patterns.
 Some of the main ones are Prototype, Observer, Model-View-Controller (MVC), and Front Controller.
 These design patterns are used in the tech stack we are using to create applications.

-By being more aware of these design patterns and researching their applications in object-oriented programming, I can hopefully level up to become one of these ninjas in the future.
+By being more aware of these design patterns and researching their applications in object-oriented programming, I can hopefully learn to implement them into my projects correctly, effectively, and creatively.
+I hope to one day master them so I can also call myself.. a ninja.